Ingram, Williamson pace Pelicans in 128-111 win over Lakers - WHIZ News

 Second-year guard Nickeil Alexander-Walker scored 18 and rookie guard Kira Lewis Jr. set a new high with 16 points in a reserve role.
 New Orleans center Jaxson Hayes scored 15 points in 19 minutes, hitting four times inside and making all seven of his free throws.

+The Lakers, lost their third straight — all without Davis and the past two without James, who sprained his ankle early in a loss to Atlanta on Saturday that started the current skid.

+“We had a stretch in the second quarter where we hit a big drop, which really hurt us in this game,” Lakers coach Frank Vogel said.
+“We didn’t play well enough defensively, particularly in that third quarter.
+We are going to miss guys like LeBron and Anthony on both sides of the ball, so getting us organized offensively is probably my top priority right now.”

-The Lakers, struggling without stars LeBron James and Davis, lost their third straight.
-Montrezl Harrell had a team-high 18 points, while Kyle Kuzma and Markieff Morris each scored 16.
+Montrezl Harrell had 18 points for the Lakers, while Kuzma and Markieff Morris each scored 16.
 Kuzma also grabbed 10 rebounds and had seven assists.

 New Orleans opened its first double-digit lead in the second quarter and went up by 17 on Ingram’s 27-foot 3-pointer, one of four he hit from deep.